Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Outputs.md

 Now we can export attributes from the output containing the policy initiative such as `name` or `management_group_id` i.e. `outputs.azurerm_policy_set_definition_deploy_diagnostics_log_analytics.name`, `outputs.azurerm_policy_set_definition_deploy_diagnostics_log_analytics.management_group_id`.

-The `resource_id` guarantees uniquness as a key but isn't too friendly, we can alternatively redefine the map keys to the resource configuration values (as long as the new keys are also unique).
+The `resource_id` guarantees uniqueness as a key but isn't too friendly, we can alternatively redefine the map keys to the resource configuration values (as long as the new keys are also unique).
 Take for example the following which maps the location of the virtual networks to the virtual network's configuration values:

 ```hcl
 output "azurerm_virtual_network" {